Chapter 12. Configuring IP failover

 The strategy for handling a new higher priority host.
 The |

-15.2.
-Configuring IP failover in your cluster
+12.2.
+Configuring IP failover in your cluster Copy linkLink copied to clipboard!

-This pod runs Keepalived, which can monitor an endpoint and use Virtual Router Redundancy Protocol (VRRP) to fail over the virtual IP (VIP) from one node to another if the first node cannot reach the service or endpoint.
+The IP failover deployment ensures that a failover pod runs on each of the nodes matching the constraints or the label used.
+The pod, which runs Keepalived, can monitor an endpoint and use Virtual Router Redundancy Protocol (VRRP) to fail over the virtual IP (VIP) from one node to another if the first node cannot reach the service or endpoint.

 Prerequisites